-CPR Compression Rate: Understanding the CPR Compression Rate for Adults, Children, and Infants
+CPR Compression Rate: Essential Guide for Adults, Children and Infants

 Comprehending the appropriate chest compression rate during Cardiopulmonary Resuscitation (CPR) is vital for successful resuscitation.
 According to the American Heart Association, clear guidelines stipulate the optimal CPR compression rate, which varies depending on the patient's age: